 Number 8 onward is lawyer territory.
 With a few exceptions such as certain standardized commercial real estate leasing documents, none of these items could be described as “boilerplate.”
 They involve large dollar amounts and/or material business, financial and operational risk on the part of the company.
 The amounts involved typically justify working with a good business law firm.
 In the case of revenue contracts, they help pay for the related legal work.
 For repetitive sales transactions such as insertion orders for online advertising, if an industry standard form isn’t sufficient, it’s often feasible to create a versatile template with the help of a lawyer that the company can use for hundreds or thousands of deals going forward with minimal changes.

 Finally, corporate projects beyond the first list above involve significant legal work.
 Most startups will involve legal counsel whenever doing anything involving the company’s securities, such as adopting a stock option plan, making grants under the plan, issuing convertible notes in a financing round, and so forth.
 Much of this work poses the formidable risk that “you don’t know what you don’t know.”
 To throw out a couple examples, if Bottom Line proceeded to adopt a certain kind of employee deferred compensation plan or issue a large number of stock options without being aware of the existence or requirements of IRC Section 409A or Securities Act Rule 701, some very unpleasant consequences could result.
 Caveat entrepreneur!

-Adapted from a previous post by the author at Gust Blog.
+Adapted from a previous post on startup legal mistakes by the author at Gust Blog.